df9ry/ADIF2XML/readme.md

-Project libJsonX
+Project ADIF2XML
-Copyright (C) 2015  tania@df9ry.de
+Copyright (C) 2021  tania@df9ry.de

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as